Sequential Spatially Balanced Sampling: Abstract

 \section{Abstract}

-Sequential sampling occurs when the entire population is not known in advance and data are obtained one at a time or in groups of units.
+Sequential sampling occurs when the entire population is unknown in advance and data are received one by one or in groups of units.
 This manuscript proposes a new algorithm to sequentially select a balanced sample.
 The algorithm respects equal and unequal inclusion probabilities.
 The method can also be used to select a spatially balanced sample if the population of interest contains spatial coordinates.
-A simulation study is proposed on a dataset of Swiss municipalities.
-The results show that the proposed method outperforms other methods. \\ \\\textbf{Keywords} inclusion probability, spread sampling, stream sampling, survey methods
+A simulation study is proposed and the results show that the proposed method outperforms other methods. \\ \\\textbf{Keywords} inclusion probability, spread sampling, stream sampling, survey methods